 Continue reading for more about how to tell the difference between bees and other tips for bee control in Arizona.

-Several types of bees in the Phoenix and Tucson area spend their time focused on one thing: keeping their colonies healthy.
+Several types of bees in Arizona spend their time focused on one thing: keeping their colonies healthy.
 You usually see honeybees or bumblebees buzzing around flowers as they feed and collect pollen and nectar to bring back to the hive.
 These are some of the most common bees in Arizona.

 Carpenter bees have an annoying habit of burrowing that isn’t a direct concern when it comes to personal safety but can cause damage to unprotected wood structures.
 If you have an unfinished or unpainted porch, windows, doors or deck, large carpenter bees may take it as an invitation to excavate a spot for laying eggs.
 When this happens, you can expect more bees to emerge unless the problem is taken care of.
 Too many holes are not only unsightly but may also lead to structural problems.

-There are some circumstances in which bees can be outright dangerous.
-Africanized honey bees, sometimes referred to as “killer bees,” were created by cross-breeding of regular honey bees with Tanzanian queen bees accidentally released in the U.S. These aggressive bees have been known to give chase and sting multiple times when disturbed.
+There are some circumstances in which bees can be a serious threat.
+Africanized honey bees, sometimes referred to as “killer bees,” were created by cross-breeding of regular honey bees with Tanzanian queen bees accidentally released in the U.S. These aggressive bees have been known to chase and sting multiple times when disturbed.

 Swarms tend to move on within a few days, but established hives can persist for months or years.
 In addition to being a threat to people, Africanized honey bees can also edge out indigenous bees, creating potential problems for the native population.

 Get Expert Bee Control in Arizona with Burns Pest Elimination